 Extreme Leadership is a powerful, no-nonsense look at what it takes to be a great leader.

 Living with a SEAL: 31 Days Training with the Toughest Man on the Planet by Jesse Itzler Non-Fiction

 This will make you both laugh out loud and think about your life in a new way.
 When Jesse Itzler, a successful entrepreneur living in NYC, hires an elite Navy Seal to live with him and train him for 31 days, his life turns upside down.
 From day 1, there is a clash of cultures where Itzler leaves his comfortable world to train in the most uncomfortable ways.
 Throughout the process, Itzler learns he is capable of doing much more than he ever imagined.
 This book led me to write the article, Looking to Get Out of Your Comfort Zone?
 Hire a Navy Seal.
-I highly recommend listening this this book on Audible because it is read by the author and you get Itzler’s true reaction to all the crazy things the Seal gets him to do.
+I highly recommend listening to this book on Audible because it is read by the author and you get Itzler’s true reaction to all the crazy things the Seal gets him to do.